GuildAudits/Smart-contract-Audting-Training-week1-2/Secureum201/Governor/Governor_Readme.md

  This proposal will consist of a single action where the target is the ERC20 token, calldata is the encoded function call `transfer(< team wallet >, < grant amount >)`, and with 0 ETH attached.

+## Cast a Vote

+Delegates can vote on a proposal once it is open for discussion.
+It should be noted that delegates hold the authority to vote; if a token holder wants to participate, they can nominate a dependable person to act as their delegate or they can exercise their right to vote and become a delegate themselves.

+## Execute the Proposal

+The proposal is deemed successful and can move on with execution if quorum was reached (enough voting power participated) and the majority voted in favour.
+The "Administration Panel" portion of a project in Tally also has a place for this.

+Queuing is the first stage of execution if a timelock was established.
+As contrast to only requiring the proposal id, the queue and execute functions both want the full set of proposal parameters.
+This is essential since, in an effort to conserve gas, this data is not kept on a chain.
+Keep in mind that these parameters are always present in the events that the contract emits.
+The description is the sole parameter that is not supplied in its whole because it is only required in its hashed form to determine the proposal id.

 -----------------